DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-18 Narrative Meeting Notes.md

 - The text of the journal entry itself ([[]])
 - A set of dialogue that appears immediately after reading the journal entry
 - A line of dialogue for when the journal entry's objective is complete

+# Stuff

+### Journal Entry + Research Notes = Bad
+- It's kinda weird to try to fit both of these within the same note
+	- E